top of page

 Roof pricing factors

-The following list are the various factors than can raise or lower your total roof replacement cost.
-We highly recommend you educated yourself on all the various roofing options before starting to call contractors.
+The following list are the various factors that can raise or lower your total roof replacement cost.
+We highly recommend you educate yourself on all the various roofing options before starting to call contractors.
 Read thoroughly as there are many details that add up to the total roof replacement cost.

 Roof Size